Best Resources for Codependency Recovery

 Evidence-based research on trauma, mental health, and treatment modalities.
 A reliable resource for understanding the science behind therapeutic approaches.

-Annie Wright offers therapy and executive coaching for driven and ambitious women navigating codependency and related relational patterns.
+Annie Wright offers therapy and executive coaching for driven women navigating codependency and related relational patterns.
 If you’re considering therapy, you can book a complimentary consultation call to explore if working together feels like the right next step.

 Frequently Asked Questions